aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/documentbase/importnode/_index.md

 ### ReturnValue

 The cloned node that belongs to the current document.
+## Remarks

-This method uses the **UseDestinationStyles** option to resolve formatting.
+This method uses the [UseDestinationStyles](../../importformatmode/) option to resolve formatting.

 Importing a node creates a copy of the source node belonging to the importing document.
 The returned node has no parent.
 The source node is not altered or removed from the original document.

 Before a node from another document can be inserted into this document, it must be imported.
 During import, document-specific properties such as references to styles and lists are translated from the original to the importing document.
-After the node was imported, it can be inserted into the appropriate place in the document using **InsertBefore()** or **InsertAfter()**.
+After the node was imported, it can be inserted into the appropriate place in the document using [InsertBefore()](../) or [InsertAfter()](../).

 If the source node already belongs to the destination document, then simply a deep clone of the source node is created.

 ## Examples